Jean-Claude Sensemat

-Jean-Claude Sensemat (born on April 14, 1951 in Fleurance) is a French and Canadian businessman.
+Jean-Claude Sensemat (born April 14, 1951 in Fleurance) is a French and Canadian businessman.

 Career

 1970 to 2001

 From 1970 to 2000, he founded and directed an import/export group of hand and power tool companies that bears his name.
 The Groupe Sensemat became the largest private employer(Source: INSEE, page 106) of the Gers with over 500 collaborators in 1999 and sales totaling 800 million French francs (122 M Euros).

 The company’s growth is owed to the globalization of trade.
 As early as 1975, import-export operations were organized with India, China, Romania, Albania and other countries of the Eastern bloc, sometimes using barter and compensation.
 The Groupe Sensemat became a privileged supplier of the European major hypermarket retailers.

 Through his tool-manufacturing group, he then acquired many brownfields in the department of the Gers (the Grundig Factory, the Seita buildings, etc.).

 He structured his tooling group with subsidiaries abroad, notably including Atlas Tools (Hong Kong), Sensemat Asia (Taipei – Taiwan), Sensemat Ibérica (Madrid - Spain), Sensemat Portugal (Lisbon), Sensemat Benelux (Brussels), Sensemat Asia (Hong Kong).

 In 1989, as a major player in the department’s economic life, he was a counselor with the Gers’ Bank of France for 6 years.
 He was Vice President of the Gers’ Employers' Union in 1989, and he founded the Gers’ UNICEF committee in 1988.
 He also founded a local newspaper: "La Gascogne".

 In 1990, he purchased LIP, the renowned watchmaking company that was then in difficulty, and relaunched it.
 Then, in 1992 he acquired other brands: Achille Zavatta, Teppaz, and Luis Ocaña.
 In 2000, his strongly coveted hand and power tool group faced problems leading to the lifetime dismissal of a court administrator who was found guilty and imprisoned.
 The Sensemat Group disappeared.

 Between 1991 and 2007, he was Foreign Trade Advisor for France.

 In 1997, Jean-Claude Sensemat prepared for the introduction into the stock exchange on the second market for his tooling group with Crédit Agricole and Europe Finance et Industrie (EFI), Louis Thannberger.